spaforms365/spaforms365.github.io/_docs/quickstart_old.md

 permalink: /docs/quickstart/
 ---

-Let's will walk though quick, a few minutes long training exersize below.
-We will create and provision form on SPA Form 365 technology, functinally equivalent to out-of-box SharePoint list forms.
+As a quick practical introduction into SPA Forms, tet's will walk though a few minutes long training exersize: we will create SPA Form functinally equivalent to out-of-box SharePoint list forms.

 ## Ensure SPA Forms 365 Add-In is available

-Before begin with exercize, we need to ensure that <code>SPA Forms 365 Installer</code> Add-In is avaliable on SharePoint site.
+Before begin working on exersize, we need to ensure that <code>SPA Forms 365 Installer</code> Add-In is avaliable on SharePoint web site.
 The <code>Add-In</code> is needed to install SPA Forms 365 feature on top of out-of-box SharePoint list.
 <br/>
 <br/>
-Go to <code>Site Contents</code> of your SharePoint site and verify that <code>SPA Forms 365 Installer</code> Add-In is present.
+To verify Add-In, go to <code>Site Contents</code> page on your SharePoint site and check that <code>SPA Forms 365 Installer</code> pictogram is present.
 If you don't see the Add-In pictogram at Site Contents page:
 <br/>
 ![Image of AddIn](/img/logo-96.png)
 <br/>